-According to International Air Transport Association (IATA), in 2017, it is estimated passengers are spending about USD 532 Bil across the globe with a significant passenger growth of 1.8% in the variance of 7.5% in 2017 compared to 5.7% in 2014.
-The Airline industry considered as the most prominent when it comes to food preparation.
+According to International Air Transport Association (IATA), in 2017, it is estimated passengers are spending about USD 532 Bil across the globe with significant passenger growth of 1.8% in the variance of 7.5% in 2017 compared to 5.7% in 2014.
+The Airline industry considered the most prominent when it comes to food preparation.
 Globally Halal travellers are anticipated to spend US$155 billion in 2017, and these figures are expected to reach a staggering US$220 billion by 2020 and US$300 billion by 2026 respectively according to the Global Muslim Travel Index (GMTI) 2017 report.

 Muslim travellers by default are very delicate and concern when dealing with an in-flight Halal meal for a long-haul sector.
 In this context, the Middle East carriers are known by many as the forefront in offering a Halal concept for all meals onboard departing from all major airports in the world.
 Centre for Aviation (CAPA) continuously reported the Middle East continues to defy global trends, witnessing growth in demand and expansion of capacity at rates not seen in any other global market.
 Airlines in this region will continue to outstrip global expansion in passengers, cashing in on regional and global economic growth, improving international passenger traffic flows and increasing aircraft production.

 With a combined estimation of more than 500 wide-body aircraft (e.g. Airbus 380, 350; and Boeing 787, 777x) ordered until 2025 by the leading Muslim carrier such as Etihad, Emirates, Qatar, the Halal in-flight catering industry shall rose to new heights and thus requires a paradigm shift in an integrated Halal management system.